 Most sellers are applying a zero-rated income or NO VAT rate to these lines as shown below.

-For each MFV line that can be found in the above section, there will be 1 or 2 related lines in the tax section:
+For each MFV line that can be found in the above section, there will be 1 or 2 related lines in the MFV taxes section:

-You can create a special current liability account in Xero and name it something like EU Amazon VAT remitted.
+You can create a special current liability account in Xero and name it EU Amazon VAT remitted (or similar).

 Then send any lines that either say MFV or Marketplace Facilitator VAT in the tax section to this account with a NO VAT rate.